Let's Talk About Building Your Suspension And Answer Some Questions

 To achieve proper leveling for the 2013+ Ram, Thuren Fabrication Front Coils & Shocks is all you'll need.
 The hours of research and development we have gone through resulted in creating a valving and length combination that provides the best ride possible when used in conjunction with our coil springs.

 If you desire a different shock manufacturer for your truck, contact us before you buy so we can advise you on spec approved part numbers for your build.
-The generic aftermarket manufacturer products will not work with Thuren Fabrication coil springs.
+The generic aftermarket manufacturer products will not perform with Thuren Fabrication coil springs.

 The limitations of this stock design put a lot of undue stress on the OEM coils with lift spacers installed as the suspension cycles through its range of motion.
-If coil spacers are installed, dropping the bumpstops the same measurement as the coil spacer is important to maintain the OEM geometry and stay as close to stock form as possible.
+If coil spacers are installed, dropping the bump stops the same measurement as the coil spacer is important to maintain the OEM geometry and stay as close to stock form as possible.

 2013+ Dodge Ram Variations

 2013+ models vary in weight simply due to the various trim packages and options available straight from the dealer.
 Because of these variations, it’s important to obtain measurements for your truck prior to purchasing new suspension components.

 Air Ride Assist Rear Leaf Spring Model